kevgo/text-runner/documentation/configuration.md

 # and published under a different URL path.
 #
 # In this example, the public URL "/blog/foo"
-# is hosted as "post/foo.md":
+# would be hosted as "post/foo.md":
 # publications:
 #   - localPath: /posts/
 #     publicPath: /blog
 #     publicExtension: ''

 # Name of the default filename in folders.
-# If this setting is given, and a link points to a folder,
+# If this is set, and a link points to a folder,
-# the link is assumed to point to the default file in that folder.
+# Text-Runner assumes the link points to the default file in that folder.
 # defaultFile: index.md

 # prefix that makes anchor tags active regions